 9.2.4.6.4.2 UL MU response scheduling

-9.2.4.6.4.8 Reverse direction protocol (RDP)
+9.2.4.6.4.8 Control Command Indication

 TGax editor: change B2 “reserved” of Figure 9-15i Control Information subfield format when Control ID subfield value is 6 to “SR_PPDU Indication” and modify the text of the subclause as shown:

-The Control Information subfield for the RDP Trigger frame is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 6)
+The Control Information subfield, when the Control ID subfield is 6, contains the Control Command Indication field.
+The format of the Control Command Indication field is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 6)

 The AC Constraint subfield of the RDP field indicates whether the mapped AC of an RD Data frame is constrained to a single AC, and is defined in Table 9-10 (AC Constraint subfield values), except that a value of 1 indicates that the response from an HE STA contains Data frames from the same AC or higher AC as defined in 10.28.4 (Rules for RD responder).